- Construction Estimating Software

 Summary: A heat pump air conditioning system heats your home in the winter and cools it in the summer.
 Heat pumps are very energy efficient and usually pay for themselves quickly.

-I started using heat pumps, or more specifically, air to air heat pumps over thee decades ago.
+I started using heat pumps, or more specifically, air to air heat pumps decades ago.
 I found them to be energy efficient, easier to install than separate heating and air conditioning systems, and extremely energy efficient.

 Over the years, air to air heat pumps have gotten even more energy efficient, quieter, and most importantly, able to heat homes without calling for their gas or electric backup system when the outside temperature drops well below freezing.